AntonMoustache/handbooks/remote-handbook.md

 #### You & Your Work Must Be Available To Your Team

-- Make sure all your code is committed on Github or your work is in Google docs.
+- Make sure all your code is committed on GitHub or your work is in Google Docs.
 Make sure the files you’ve been working on are available to other team members.
 - Should we need to contact you, you must be contactable.